UPC/ravada/docs/docs/add_kvm_storage_pool.rst

 Add the drive to the Virtual Manager
 ------------------------------------

-We access Ravada from the url http://puck.upc.edu:8081/.
-Then we access Administration Tools>Storage and select New Storage; we select the name and directory and confirm the changes
+You must access the link of your own server.
+Then access Administration Tools>Storage and select New Storage; Select the name and directory and confirm the changes

 .. image:: images/Screenshot_pool.jpg
    :alt: acces menu